 Dialectical Behavior Therapy (DBT) was created to help people who experience unbearable pain on an almost-daily basis and live with the fear that turning it around may be impossible.

 DBT was founded by Dr. Marsha Linehan and is widely regarded as the most effective therapy for treating people who are chronically suicidal or diagnosed with Borderline Personality Disorder (BPD).
-Since its inception, research has shown DBT effective in treating emotionally sensitive children, adolescents and adults struggling with many mental health challenges including post-traumatic stress disorder, eating disorders, substance use disorders, anxiety and depression.
+Since its inception, research has shown DBT effective in treating emotionally sensitive children, adolescents and adults struggling with many mental health challenges including post-traumatic stress disorder, eating disorders, anxiety and depression.

 Dr. Linehan uses an analogy to compare emotional sensitivity in people with BPD to physical sensitivity in burn victims.
 Touching a burn victim with the slightest touch is excruciating, which is exactly how people with BPD experience even the most seemingly benign emotional triggers.
 DBT was created for people who simply were not responding to traditional talk therapies.
 These individuals were left with intensely painful experiences, memories, and intense, sometimes chaotic, relationships.

 Beyond skills training, DBT therapists do a deep dive into understanding what causes and maintains your behaviors to help you better understand yourself and in turn, be understood by your world.
 If waking up every day for the next week and thinking “I am excited to be living my life today” feels like a distant dream for you, DBT might be worth considering.
 Living a life that you truly consider worth living is the goal of DBT.